maissaba/Telecom-Traffic-Dashboard/README.md

 - Transforming and processing large volumes of data using **PySpark** for real-time analysis.
 - Visualizing the data through a **Power BI** dashboard that helps telecom operators monitor and manage network traffic.

-## Project Structure

-- **Data/**: Contains sample telecom network traffic data used in the analysis.
-- **Code/**:
-  - **ETL/**: Scripts for processing and transforming data using **PySpark**.
-  - **Orchestration/**: NiFi configurations for data ingestion and flow control.
-- **Architecture/**: Diagrams explaining the architecture of the Big Data pipeline.
-- **Insights/**: Key insights derived from the processed data, including findings related to traffic patterns and revenue assurance opportunities.
-- **Dashboard/**: Power BI dashboard files with reports and visualizations.

 ## Technologies Used

 - **ETL & Data Processing**: